OreElegbede/STERLING-HEIGHTS-DATA-ANALYSIS/README.md

 ### **INSIGHTS AND RECOMMENDATIONS**
 ### Insights
-- July has the highest number of Patients visiting the Hospital basedon 5 years analysis
-- Most piatents visit the hospital on Fridays.
-- Female Patients have the highest number of visits.
-- The hospital had fewer doctors in some specialty like Dentistry which led to increase in wait times for Patients.
+- Current Average Wait times was 92 minutes with moderate satisfaction of (3.02).
+- Doctore Availability flunctuated fropping to 18 on Day 22
+- Radiology, Orthopedics and Dermatology has the highest patients visits while Pediatics and Dentistry had the lowest Patient visits
+- 59% of visits are non-admitted, highlighting strong outpatient usuage.
-- Wait times for Female Patients were more than wait times for Male Patients.
+- Majority of the hospital visits were made by Male Patients.
-- Some doctors were less busy than other doctors.
+- A detailed table of Patients capturinng Patient Name, Satisfaction Score, Treatment type, wait time etc.

 ### Recommendations
-- More dentists need to be hired to cover for the number of patients that visit the hospital for dental treatment.
-This should extend to other specialities with fewer patients.
-Other specaility doctors should       also be considered to reduce Doctors being over-worked
-- Doctors should be allocated for Female Patients to reduce their wait times.
+- Implement a fast track system for kow complexity cases.
+- Explore digital check ins or queue management tools.
+- Redesign appointment scheduling process to reduce bottlenecks during peak hours.
+- Use Patient visit trend to align staffing with demands by department and times taking into consideration peak periods.
+- Marketing and advertisement to create awareness for departments with lesser number of patients and discounts to attract patients.
-- A survey to be carried out amongst patience to determine how to improve the satisfaction rate.
+- Survey to be carried out amongst customers to find out how services can be improved.
-- Patients with decline in number of visits should be contacted to follow up with them and find out why there is a decrease in visits.
-- Incentives should be implemented for doctors who frequent and attend to more patience to encourage others.
-- More doctors should be made available for months like July with high number of patients visits.
+- Maintan and routinely review the Patient register Dashboards for constant follow up on Customers that stopped visiting.
+- Introduce online consultations or follow ups to reduce physical appearance.